Water Based Concrete Staining Products

 Most installers will utilize acid resistant sprayers to apply the stain.
 Brushing or brooming the wet colorant may be necessary or desired especially if the concrete is not completely flat.
 Puddles of reactive acid stain may react with too much variance to be pleasing.
 Ordinarily, two coats of concrete stain are needed for preferred results.
 Many different installation techniques are available to experienced installers that create unique looks: layering colors, adding ironic or miracle grows fertilizer, using a leaf blower on puddles, and so on.
 Drips, spills, or bleeds across masked areas are permanent.
 Little room for error is allowed when staining with reactive acid.

 A small pH residue is typically formed on the surface of dried reactive acid coloring for cement.
 Before sealing, this residue must be removed and neutralized.
-A pure ammonia rinse can turn the slab back to neutral pH.
+A clear ammonia rinse can turn the slab back to neutral pH.
 Some residues require real effort and scrubbing to remove.
-A few manufacturers offer little residue reactive acid stains that require a simple clean-up with no neutralizing.
+A few manufacturers offer little residue reactive acid stains that need a simple clean-up with no neutralizing.

 The easiest way to add bright, vibrant color to any concrete floor is through the use of specially formulated color concrete stains.
 At SureCrete we’ve developed a truly innovative product in this regard – Eco-Stain.